iot-salzburg/gpu-jupyter/README.md

 # gpu-jupyter
-#### Leverage the power of Jupyter and use your NVIDEA GPU and use Tensorflow and Pytorch in collaborative notebooks.
+#### Leverage Jupyter Notebooks with the power of your NVIDEA GPU and perform GPU calculations using Tensorflow and Pytorch in collaborative notebooks.

 ![Jupyterlab Overview](/extra/jupyterlab-overview.png)